Ejngineer/MeshViewer/README.md

 ## Instructions
 #### Adding models
-MeshViewer creates a list of all possible models that can be loaded in from a JSON file.
-The JSON is initially empty with the exception of two hardcoded models.
+MeshViewer creates a list of all possible models that can be loaded in from a json file.
+The json is initially empty with the exception of two hardcoded models.
 These are for getting familiar with the app's core functions.
+Adding new models is simple and requires that the files for that model be placed in a folder on your local machine.
+It is best to store the files for the model in the same directory as the app.
 To add additional models to the json file simply follow this format.

 ***{
 "name": "Example",
 "ObjNo": 123,
-"Uitype":
-"Example",
+"Uitype": "Example",
 "Texture": false,
-"Path": ""
+"Path": "Example/Path"
 }***

+The "name" element decides the name that will show up in the UI drop down list to identify the model.
+ObjNo designates where in the json list the model is located.
+Note, the ObjNo needs to start from 0 to the nth entry in the json list.
+The first two elements are our hardcoded geometries so the first model entry will start with ObjNo 2.
+From there ObjNo should be incremented by ***ONE*** for each additional model.
+It shoudl also be noted that duplicate ObjNo can cause issues in the program.
+The Uitype tells the program how the UI elements should be drawn and which options will be avaible.
+Currently, there are three type "TwoD", "ThreeD", "Model".
+All models that come from a file (ex.
+OBJ, DAE, FBX) should have a Uitype of "Model".

+* *Ignore the texture element, this feature has not been implemented yet.*

+Finally, the path entry provides the location of the model files for the application to load in.
+Everything that needs to be done is complete and the model should be possible to load into the application.

 ## Installation